Immigrant deportations decrease further under Obama administration

 Following a record high year of deportations in 2012, number 409,849, the Obama administration has increasingly decreased the use of this procedure.

 Immigration can be a complicated affair, as the process may take years to successfully complete.
-If you are attempting to wade through the nuanced immigration process, seek the help of the attorneys at the William Jang, PLLC, in Austin.
+If you are attempting to wade through the nuanced immigration process, seek the help of the attorneys at the Law Office of William Jang, PLLC, in Austin.
 Call our offices at today to learn about seeking a visa or citizenship in the U.S.